armanbzi/ADSDB_Project_WildLife_Assist_Pipeline/README.md

 ## 📄 License

-This project is part of the WildLife Data Management system developed for academic purposes.
+This project is part of the ADSDB academic course.

 ## 👨‍💻 Author

-**Arman Bazarchi** - Data Management Pipeline Orchestrator
+**Arman Bazarchi** -

 ---

-*This orchestration system provides a complete DataOps environment for the WildLife Data Management Pipeline, ensuring reliable, monitored, and quality-controlled data processing operations with advanced AI/ML capabilities.*
+*This orchestration system provides a complete DataOps environment for the WildLife Data Management Pipeline, ensuring reliable, monitored, and quality-controlled data processing operations.*